PE

 ||

-High quality teaching that is appropriately pitched to individuals and develops subject specific vocabulary and skills Providing a range of sporting activities for children to explore Children given opportunity to develop a range of physical skills, intrinsic values and a knowledge about how to lead a fit and healthy lifestyle Enrichment opportunities such as extra-curricular clubs where we support and provide entry into competitive events Succinct assessment based on key skills and understanding which ensures learning is well pitched and matched to individual needs PE as a high profile within the school community and children enjoy regular lessons that are highly valued Follow a clearly sequenced and progressive program of study based on the National Curriculum objectives Nurturing a resilient learning attitude towards PE and building cooperation, individuality and sportsmanship Inspiring children to search for further engagement of sport in clubs outside of school. |
+High quality teaching that is appropriately pitched to individuals and develops subject specific vocabulary and skills Providing a range of sporting activities for children to explore Children given opportunity to develop a range of physical skills, intrinsic values and a knowledge about how to lead a fit and healthy lifestyle Enrichment opportunities such as extra-curricular clubs where we support and provide entry into competitive events Intra competitions where children can compete within their school houses Succinct assessment based on key skills and understanding which ensures learning is well pitched and matched to individual needs PE has a high profile within the school community and children enjoy regular lessons that are highly valued Follow a clearly sequenced and progressive program of study based on the National Curriculum objectives Nurturing a resilient learning attitude towards PE and building cooperation, individuality and sportsmanship Inspiring children to search for further engagement of sport in clubs outside of school. |

 ||